-One of the things that marks a leader is seeing things that others don’t,” Forbes adds.
+“One of the things that marks a leader is seeing things that others don’t,” Forbes adds.

->

-> While getting an MBA is worth it in many cases, pursuing this degree is a serious commitment.
+While getting an MBA is worth it in many cases, pursuing this degree is a serious commitment.
 When deciding whether or not to invest in earning an MBA, it’s important to weigh the challenge with the benefits and educate yourself on what an MBA is and the value of earning an online MBA.
-Read on to learn more about what an MBA is, the benefits of an MBA (including the skills you learn in an online MBA program), how long it takes to earn an MBA, the career opportunities available when you earn an MBA, and other reasons why earning an MBA is worth it.
+Read on to learn more about what an MBA is, the benefits of an MBA (including the skills you learn in an online MBA program), how long it takes to earn an MBA, the jobs you can get with an MBA, an MBA salary, and other reasons why earning an MBA is worth it.